ty2k/js-algorithms/README.md

 Returns the [factorial](https://en.wikipedia.org/wiki/Factorial) if given a non-negative integer.

+## Integer: Minutes to digit sum - integer-minutes-to-digit-sum.js

+Given an integer representing the number of minutes since midnight, returns the sum of the equivalent digits on a 24 hour clock.

 ## Integer: Spiral numbers - integer-spiral-numbers.js

 Given an integer `n`, returns a two-dimensional array representing an matrix of size `n * n` filled with integers counting up from 1 in a spiral design, starting from the top left corner and spiraling in clockwise.
 From [CodeFights Arcade 59](https://app.codesignal.com/arcade).